oats-center/pea-pod/Step-5 (Optional) Cloudflare/Step-5 Instructions.md

 ### Option 1: Freenom and the extension .tk

-Freenom is a site that allows for the registrarion of domains using the few extensions that offer free domain registrations, one of these being `.tk` which you can register for up to one year at a time.
+Freenom is a site that allows for the registration of domains using the few extensions that offer free domain registrations, one of these being `.tk` which you can register for up to one year at a time.
 At the time of creating the domain for the first pea-POD the steps below were used.
 However after recently visiting Freenom it appears that they are having technical issues with new registrations.
 At the time of your access these issues may be resolved, if not it is suggested that you use the next option's steps.

 1. Sign into [Freenom](https://my.freenom.com/clientarea.php) using your Google or Facebook account.
 There are other ways to create an account, however this involves the least amount of complication.